Funding: Community-Based Projects for Seniors

 Project costs must relate to the project and could include:

 - salaries, wages and mandatory employment-related costs (MERCs) for project staff (including administrative costs);

 - Salaries, wages and mandatory employment-related costs for project staff must account 25 percent or less of the total amount requested from the NHSP.
 This reflects the Program’s focus on volunteerism;

 - professional services (e.g. presenters, trainers, facilitators, researchers, etc.);

 - trades/construction contractors, installers, technicians, etc.;

 - evaluation costs (e.g. surveys to be distributed to seniors at events);

 - security checks for volunteers;

-- travel expenses within Canada, including transportation costs to assist seniors in participating in project activities;
+- travel expenses within Canada (rates prescribed in the Travel Directive), including transportation costs to assist seniors in participating in project activities;

 - purchase of materials and supplies;